`Viranganas’ chant 'no compromise' mantra on Women’s Day | Education

 "It feels good when students come up to me to say that my achievements have inspired them.
 However, I also know about women who have given up on their work life for family affairs as they are socially conditioned to do so.
 Many of them later regretted the fact that they gave up on their work life," she said.

-"I wish to tell all women out there that they should choose their battles wisely, and learn to say no to compromises beyond a certain point," said the scientist who has also been awarded many other accolades including the Bhatnagar Prize, Infosys award and TWAS Prize.
+"I wish to tell all women out there that they should choose their battles wisely, and learn to say no to compromises beyond a certain point," said the scientist who has also been awarded many other accolades including the Bhatnagar Prize, Infosys award, Shanti Swarup BHatnagar Prize and J C Bose fellowship as well as the TWAS Prize.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)